One can keep the summer heat at bay by taking steps such as treating roofs, growing green patches

 During the day time, roof insulation offers protection for a structure against inflow of heat.
 Construction practices in the country mainly involve use of reinforced cement concrete (RCC) as roofing element which has high thermal conductivity.

-Some of the methods that the guidelines discuss to tackle this include over-deck insulation i.e., providing a thermal barrier over the RCC to check the sun heat from reaching the RCC slab.
+Some of the methods to tackle this include over-deck insulation i.e., providing a thermal barrier over the RCC to check the sun heat from reaching the RCC slab.
 Other conventional practices are use of foam concrete and mud phuska or higher albedo (a measure of a material’s ability to reflect sunlight) paints and coats which can also significantly reduce the heat island effect.

-Windows also play a key role and the environmental building guidelines say that these openings can achieve natural daylight and natural cooling through ventilation.
+Windows can achieve natural daylight and natural cooling through ventilation.
 Windows can also be designed to cut down solar heat gain.
 To keep home cool, adding a green patch around could help and if space permits, big trees at right points could provide shade.
 Large canopied trees covering larger areas, depending on available space, can be an ideal way to get some coolness.

 Also, shade the entrance and windows with right awnings that could cut down the sunlight entry.
 Small coir mats on windows and longer sized one for the doors with water sprinkled at regular intervals during the afternoon also come handy in doing away with heat.